What is EEG?

 • The sensors in the net will measure your brain waves and tell us how your brain works.

-• After you are done wearing the EEG net you and your parents may answer some questionnaires.
+• After you are done wearing the EEG net you may answer some questionnaires.

 Taking part in this research could help us better understand how the brain works when we focus our attention or read.
 We are especially interested in understanding differences between people in how our brains develop, and how this relates to our mental health and thinking.
 This could lead to more effective heath and educational services offered to kids and teens.